EdwardAThomson/ISO-flash-cards/README.md

 **Disclaimer**: This is an unofficial study tool — not affiliated with or endorsed by ISO.

+**Disclaimer**: This questions were created by AI, not by a human.
+AI can make mistakes.

 ## Features
 - Practice and Test modes
 - Random K‑of‑N session sampling (no bias), labeled 1..K per session